PSModule/Document-PSModule/README.md

 # Document-PSModule (by PSModule)

-A GitHub Action that automates the generation of documentation for PowerShell modules using markdown help files.
+A GitHub Action that automates the generation of documentation for PowerShell modules using Markdown help files.

 This GitHub Action is a part of the [PSModule framework](https://github.com/PSModule).
 It is recommended to use the [Process-PSModule workflow](https://github.com/PSModule/Process-PSModule) to automate the whole process of managing the PowerShell module.